janhq/cortex.cpp/docs/docs/guides/function-calling.md

 ---
 title: Function Calling
 ---
 # Function calling with OpenAI compatible

-This tutorial, I use the `mistral-nemo:12b-gguf-q4-km` for testing with cortex.cpp.
+This tutorial, I use the `mistral-nemo:12b-gguf-q4-km` for testing function calling with cortex.cpp.
 All steps are reproduced from original openai instruction https://platform.openai.com/docs/guides/function-calling

 ## Step by step with function calling